Sunday, April 29, 2018

 5. Love Me Tender

-The soundtrack to Elvis’ second movie, “Loving You,” contained not only the seven songs featured in the film, but also five other tracks.
-For this re-imagined album, I remove those five tracks and replace them with the four songs from Elvis’ first film, “Love Me Tender,” which hadn’t previously been included on an album (just an EP).
+The soundtrack to Elvis’ second movie, “Loving You,” contained not only the seven songs featured in the film but also five other tracks.
+For this re-imagined album, I removed those five tracks and replaced them with the four songs from Elvis’ first film, “Love Me Tender,” which hadn’t previously been included on an album (just an EP).
 Think of this as a “double feature” soundtrack.
 I modified the original cover slightly to show that the "Love Me Tender" songs are included.

 ELVIS’ CHRISTMAS ALBUM